 Generally, the law defines four categories of jobs for which it is permissible to pay a salary irrespective of the hours worked.
 These jobs that are “exempt” from overtime provisions of the law are categorized as executive, administrative, professional, and computer-related.
 Despite the broad labels, the criteria for jobs fitting into each category is complex and narrower than the names suggest.
 Non-exempt jobs are those jobs that are subject to the FLSA and its overtime provisions.

-If you have any questions about the FLSA and its impact on you, feel free to call the Office of Human Resources.
+If you have any questions about the FLSA and its impact on you, please reach out to HR Shared Services at 315.443.4042.